 - Editing.
 This is intended for near final drafts, I consider this a more micro look at revision, tightening the work, cleaning up the language, character consistency, the rate at which the story unfolds, compelling readers to turn the page through action and language.
 My edits will be dictated by the needs of your manuscript, addressing everything from big picture issues like over-all structure, to line editing.
 Verbs, sentence structure, sharp dialog, satisfying endings, will all be examined and annotated in my margin notes.

 Please note, I am not an copy editor.
 My editing is intended to strengthen the work, not to correct grammar and spelling, which isn’t my strong suit anyway!

-Before we being our working relationship, before I read your work, you and I will come to an understanding regarding what type of communication style best nurtures and expands your work.
+Before we begin our working relationship, before I read your work, you and I will come to an understanding regarding what type of communication style best nurtures and expands your work.
 My goal is to never shut anyone down, but to make certain that you leave our conversation excited to get back to it.
 With solid ideas and a stronger vision.

 - What I will do.
 I will read the manuscript twice, making extensive margin notes, as well as deliver an editorial letter.

 - What you will do.
 Receiving your edited work requires time to digest and review.
 When you’re ready to discuss, we can arrange a phone conference or zoom meeting, at no additional cost.

 - What we will both do.
 Come to the relationship with an open mind and heart, both ready to learn and listen.
 Before we start, I find it useful to look at a small batch of pages to determine if we are a good match.

 I see my job as bringing out the best possible version of your story in your voice.
 I respect your sensibilities and your vision for your work, and I’m here to help you see what you may be missing because you are too close to the work.
 Ultimately, I want to help you become your own best editor.
 I enjoy working with people who seek rigorous, honest feedback.